How to Choose an Outsourced Executive Assistant in Latin America

 Best by use case

-• Full-time, real-time collaboration with confidentiality and long-term relationship needed: dedicated LatAm workforce partner (e.g., Howdy)
+• Real-time collaboration, confidentiality, and a long-term relationship are required: dedicated LatAm workforce partner

-• Task-based or project-based work, low volume: freelance or shared VA service
+• Task-based or project-based work at low volume: freelance or shared VA service

-• US cultural preference, no LatAm compliance need: US VA agency
+• US cultural preference with no LatAm compliance need: US VA agency

 • Under 10 hours per week: shared VA service, not a dedicated model